fddemora/fddemora/README.md

 #### A little about me:
 -  I'm Program Analyst at Cognizant Technical Solutions. 🖥
-- I have a diverse knowledge in web development, and some in data analytics, hacking.
+- I have a diverse knowledge in web development, OOP, and some in data analytics, security.

 <div>